postgres-plugin/tags-system/README.md

 }
 ```

-The addTag function will check if the 'type_element_tagged' already exists in Postgres and add a new entry which link the id of the element with the id of the tag.
+The addTag function will check if the 'type_element_tagged' already exists in PostgreSQL and add a new entry which link the id of the element with the id of the tag.

 - [ ] Provide a getTags function which get all the tags linked to an element: